opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param anchor: Anchor position within the structuring element.
 Negative values mean that the anchor is at the center.

-	**Note:**

-	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.
+.. note:: This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See Also: :ocv:func:`createMorphologyFilter`
+.. seealso:: :ocv:func:`createMorphologyFilter`

 .. index:: gpu::erode